 Cigna's Board of Directors

-Our Board, composed of directors with qualifications, characteristics, skills, and experiences to support Cigna's short- and long-term strategy, oversees the company’s business strategy and provides risk oversight.
+Our Board, composed of directors with qualifications, characteristics, skills, and experiences to support Cigna's short- and long-term strategy, oversees the Company’s business strategy and provides risk oversight.
 Twelve directors serve on our Board, each of whom is independent, with the exception of our Chief Executive Officer (CEO).
-In the past two years, six new directors have joined our Board, including four who previously served on the now dissolved board of Express Scripts.

 The Board is committed to fostering diversity at every level of the company, including at the Board level.
-To this end, diversity is an integral part of our Corporate Governance Guidelines – requiring the Corporate Governance Committee and any search firm it engages to actively consider diversity when recruiting and nominating directors, in part, by including women as well as racially and ethnically diverse candidates in the selection pool.
+To this end, diversity is an integral part of our Corporate Governance Guidelines – requiring the Corporate Governance Committee and any search firm it engages to actively consider diversity when recruiting and nominating directors, in part by including women as well as racially and ethnically diverse candidates in the selection pool.

-In addition to ensuring that the Board reflects diversity in age, ethnicity, gender, global experience, and a range in tenures, the Committee also ensures that the Board is composed of individuals with expertise in fields relevant to Cigna’s diverse lines of business and experience from different professions and industries.
+In addition to ensuring that the Board reflects diversity in age, race, ethnicity, gender, global experience, and tenure, the Committee also ensures that the Board is composed of individuals with expertise in fields relevant to Cigna’s business and experience from different professions and industries.
 This approach has proven beneficial given the complex and dynamic nature of the health services industry.
 Areas of expertise reflected on the Board include business leadership, finance, health services and delivery systems, global operations, marketing and consumer insights, regulated industry/public policy, risk management, and technology operations.

 To support the Corporate Governance Committee’s oversight of Corporate Responsibility, Cigna has established the Cigna Connects Corporate Responsibility Governance Council to provide input on Cigna’s policies, initiatives, and reporting relative to its corporate responsibility function.
-The Cigna Connects Corporate Responsibility Governance Council is comprised of 20 cross-functional leaders from across the company, including Diversity and Inclusion, Ethics and Compliance, Global Real Estate, Risk Management, Supply Chain, Human Resources, and Investment Management.
+The Cigna Connects Corporate Responsibility Governance Council is made up of cross-functional leaders from across the company, including Diversity, Equity, and Inclusion, Ethics and Compliance, Global Real Estate, Risk Management, Supply Chain, Human Resources, and Investment Management.

 The Senior Director of Corporate Responsibility is responsible for implementing Cigna’s corporate responsibility strategy and managing our reporting to stakeholders on our environmental, social, and governance (ESG) performance.
 Cigna's Managing Director of Corporate Real Estate oversees our facilities-related environmental sustainability strategy, performance, and initiatives in addition to managing the Corporate Real Estate team responsible for oversight of energy and emissions targets and reduction activities.